-- Persistent late-coming of 3 times or more in a term. - Leaving College premises before the end of school session without the College's approval - Truancy Absence from College without a valid reason including skipping classes - Open defiance and/or rudeness - Disruptive behaviour which includes an act or conduct that interferes the smooth running of class or College events - · Vandalism and/or damage to College properties - Defacement of official documents, notices and library books - Cheating during tests/examinations including plagiarism in College projects and assignments, and tampering with marks - Forgery which includes forging signatures, medical certificates, etc with the intention to deceive - Assessment-related misconduct - Theft - Gambling
+- Persistent late-coming of 3 times or more in a term. - Leaving College premises before the end of school session without the College's approval - Truancy Absence from College without a valid reason including skipping classes - · Open defiance and/or rudeness - Disruptive behaviour which includes an act or conduct that interferes the smooth running of class or College events - · Vandalism and/or damage to College properties - · Defacement of official documents, notices and library books - Cheating during tests/examinations including plagiarism in College projects and assignments, and tampering with marks - Forgery which includes forging signatures, medical certificates, etc with the intention to deceive - · Assessment-related misconduct - Theft - Gambling - Smoking, Vaping and Substance Abuse which includes use/possession/ distribution/sale of cigarettes/harmful or imitation tobacco product/alcohol/

-- Smoking, Vaping and Substance Abuse which includes use/possession/ distribution/sale of cigarettes/harmful or imitation tobacco product/alcohol/ drugs and inhalants - Pornography which includes consumption/possession/distribution/sale of pornographic materials - Assault and gangsterism - Misconduct related to misuse or abuse of IT equipment and on the internet - Misuse and/or abuse of College facilities/equipment - Ragging and performing any act which causes, or is likely to cause any physical, psychological or physiological harm of apprehension or shame or embarrassment to a student.
-This includes (a) teasing or abusing of, playing a practical joke on, or causing hurt to any student; (b) asking any student to perform any act, which he/she would not, in the ordinary course, be willing to do; (c) bullying (verbal, physical, online) - Compromising Safety e.g. opening the gate for unauthorized personnel to leave or enter the College premise. - Possession of any weapon.
-This includes weapon-like item which is used or intended to be used to cause harm to others. - Sexual misconduct, which includes sexual offences listed under the Criminal Procedure Code, sexual exploitation, sexual harassment and other forms of sexual misconduct. - Cyber mischief, which includes doxing, hacking of unauthorised account, infringement of copyrights and stalking. - Bullying, which includes verbal, relational, physical, cyber, prejudicial and sexual - Any action that brings the school into disrepute.
+- drugs and inhalants within or outside school premises. - Pornography which includes consumption/possession/distribution/sale of pornographic materials - Assault and gangsterism - Misconduct related to misuse or abuse of IT equipment and on the internet - Misuse and/or abuse of College facilities/equipment - Ragging and performing any act which causes, or is likely to cause any physical, psychological or physiological harm of apprehension or shame or embarrassment to a student.
+This includes (a) teasing or abusing of, playing a practical joke on, or causing hurt to any student; (b) asking any student to perform any act, which he/she would not, in the ordinary course, be willing to do; (c) bullying (verbal, physical, online) - Compromising Safety e.g. opening the gate for unauthorized personnel to leave or enter the College premise. - Trespassing into unauthorised places which includes other schools/restricted areas - · Impersonation of any form - Possession of any weapon.
+This includes weapon-like item which is used or intended to be used to cause harm to others. - Sexual misconduct, which includes sexual offences listed under the Criminal Procedure Code, sexual exploitation, sexual harassment and other forms of sexual misconduct. - Cyber mischief, which includes doxing, hacking of unauthorised account, infringement of copyrights and stalking. - Bullying, which includes verbal, relational, physical, cyber, prejudicial and sexual - · Any action that brings the school into disrepute.